Te Wahipounamu: Tourism

-The main tourist attractions within Te Wahipounamu are Milford Sound and Milford Track, Lake Te Anau and Kepler Track, the Routeburn Track and Mount Aspiring, Aoraki / Mount Cook and the Tasman Glacier, and Franz Josef and Fox Glaciers.
+The main tourist attractions within Te Wahipounamu are Milford Sound / Piopiotahi and the Milford Track, Lake Te Anau and the Kepler Track, the Routeburn Track and Mount Aspiring / Tititea, Aoraki / Mount Cook and the Haupapa / Tasman, Franz Josef, and Fox Glaciers.
 There are only two main roads in the region, the Haast Highway and Milford Highway.
-Along these highways, which are referred to as the “Heritage Highway” corridors, is a network of ten visitor centers and a multitude of nature walks.
+Along these highways, which are referred to as the “Heritage Highway” corridors, is a network of ten visitor centres and a multitude of nature walks.
 A main attraction to Te Wahipounamu, and New Zealand in general, is the natural landscape.
 A study found that key motivating factors for visitors to Te Wahipounamu are the scenery and recreational activities.
 Tourism within Te Wahipounamu is nature-based, ‘green’ tourism.
 There is a combination of nature and adventure tourism.
 There are some strictly nature based tourism activities such as walking in the Natural Parks, whale-watching, and boat tours in the Fiordland Sounds.
 Then there are activities such as tramping or trekking, which contain adventure components like crossing rivers or mountain passes while enjoying the natural scenery.
 Even the adventure activities like glacier walks, rafting, and climbing take place in the natural environment.

 According to Charnley, this type of nature tourism may not qualify as ecotourism.
 In her definition of ecotourism, it must have genuine social benefits and serve as a tool for sustainable community development.
 This requires meeting three conditions.
 Economic benefits must be structured in a culturally appropriate way that makes them accessible to the target population.
 For communities to benefit, they need secure land tenure over the area as well as the ability to make land use decisions.
 And the tourism benefits have to be more than economic, they must promote deeper social and political justice goals.
 The communities in Te Wahipounamu survive mainly through tourism.
 Most residents of the region are there because of the tourism employment opportunities.
 Thus the economic benefits are prevalent, but in most cases there lacks a further cultural or conservational component.
 Although there are some more historically and culturally based tourism activities and tours available.
 There is cultural integration among visitors and locals due to the small scale of the facilities but there is less often a link to traditional Maori culture.
 Conservational efforts are in place in this entire region but they are a result of governmental beliefs and World Heritage designation, they are not a result of the tool of ecotourism.
 So many people may refer to ecotourism in Te Wahipounamu but whether it truly deserves that title is open to interpretation.

 The area is a destination for large cruise ships which do not dock and smaller cruise ships that run local itineraries.